jeffreycwitt/hn202/docs/plenary.md

 {:.rquestion}
 Based on today's plenary, what would be a good multiple choice quiz or exam question?
 Tell us why this would be a good question that captures a significant point raised in today's lecture.

+# Plenary 9 (Fri, Apr 11)
+## The Western Schism - Dr. Jeffrey Witt

+{:.rquestion}
+Rosewein titles her chapter on the 14th century, "Catastrophe and Creativity".
+In today's lecture, where do we see creativity emerging from the "Catastrophe" of the Western Schism?
+Explain why this "creativity" is important and significant?

+{:.rquestion}
+Based on today's plenary, what would be a good multiple choice quiz or exam question?
+Tell us why this would be a good question that captures a significant point raised in today's lecture.

 <!--

 # Plenary 5 (Fri, Feb 23)